Dissociated Self-States Theory

-The developmental theory of a newborn coming into the world having many detached self-states is one of a series of theories that supplanted Freud's original ages & stages theories with something that researchers and theoreticians home is closer to the truth.
+The developmental theory of a newborn coming into the world having many detached self-states is one of a series of theories that supplanted earlier developmental theories, including Freud's original ages & stages theories, with something that researchers and theoreticians hope is closer to the truth.
 We can study brain activity, but we cannot study consciousness in itself, and we can't even ask a newborn what they think is going on in their head.
 Even doing brain activity studies on a newborn is going into sketchy territory that interferes with secure attached neonatal development.

 So, basically, this is an area where — no matter how well-intentioned, or how well-informed — psychology as a science is fucked.

 As far as researchers and theoreticians are concerned, the theory that all newborns are born with self-states is "good enough" at the moment, even if it may not be true.
-Certainly under the proper circumstances a child goes through certain well-known cognitive developmental milestones and comes out the other end as what society considers a well-adjusted adult, and no longer has certain markers that therapists consider to be signs of the fusion of these various self-states.
+Certainly under the proper circumstances a child goes through certain well-known observable cognitive developmental milestones (walking & talking…) and comes out the other end as what society considers a well-adjusted adult, and no longer has certain behavioral and attitudinal markers that therapists consider to be sign of the fusion of these various self-states.

 Note, however, all developmental theories of consciousness and agency are reductionist in nature.
-They're taking an unobservable, organic, dynamic process that shapes billions of neurons and cells over the course of millions of minutes, and then crunching it down to far more simplistic terms mainly for the sake of being able to fit on a few slides of a presentation when conveying ideas from instructors to students.
-That's when the developmental theories are used the most.
+They're taking an unobservable, organic, dynamic process that shapes billions of neurons and synaptic connections over the course of millions of minutes, and then crunching it down to far more simplistic terms mainly for the sake of being able to fit on a few slides of a presentation when conveying ideas from instructors to students.
+That's when the developmental theories are supposed to be used the most.

 So — what if more than one theory is correct?
 Or what if they're all so oversimplified that they're missing vital factors of what is really going on?
-Maybe one day science will figure out how to observe consciousness.
+Maybe one day science will figure out how to observe consciousness in a way that does not interfere with development.
 Maybe one day we'll be able to follow individual neurons, or figure out how a brain creates what we experience as consciousness.

 That day is not today.

 Based on the idea of "self-states" theoreticians go one step further for folks with dissociative disorders and the issue of C-PTSD in very early development.
-It goes something like this:
+The Structural Dissociation Theory (as it applies to DID only — note the theory applies to BPD, PTSD, etc.) goes something like this:

-This theory — the theory of structural dissociation — works to some degree, even though it has flaws.
+This theory — the theory of structural dissociation — has many flaws.